daos-stack/daos/docs/admin/pool_operations.md

 original state.
 The operator can either reintegrate specific targets for an engine rank by supplying a target idx list, or reintegrate an entire engine rank by omitting the list.
+Reintegrate operation is not allowed if there are other ongoing rebuild operations, otherwise it will return -DER_BUSY.

 ```
 $ dmg pool reintegrate $DAOS_POOL --rank=${rank} --target-idx=${idx1},${idx2},${idx3}